bkw777/NODE_DATAPAC/README.md

 NODE Systems themselves used to perform an update to older units to replace the original rechargeable NiCD cell with a non-rechargeable lithium cell which was supposed to last about 5 years.

-You can do that same mod today very easily.
-A standard CR2032 holder can be soldered right into the same holes where the original NiCD cell went, and the 200 ohm resistor needs to be removed and replaced with a diode (any kind will do, another 1N4148 is perfect), with the stripe pointing away from the battery (same orientation as the other diode right next to it).
+The change is simple and easy, and the parts are common.
+You just remove the old battery and the 200 ohm resistor, and replace them with a CR2032 holder and a diode.
+That's it.
+Both parts fit and solder right in the same locations where the old parts came out.
+Point the diode stripe away from the battery, just like the other diode that is right there next to it.
+Any kind of diode will do.
+Another 1N4148 like the other one that's already there is perfect.
-I don't know what the specific mod was that NODE did, but this mod should give at least 3, almost 4 years on a new CR2032.
+This should give about 4 years of memory.

 BEFORE
 ![](PCB/NODE_DATAPAC_256K_batt_mod_before.jpg)